Terry McAuliffe: Post-DNC

 McAuliffe was co-chair of the Hillary Clinton 2008 presidential campaign and one of her superdelegates at the 2008 Democratic National Convention.

 In 2012, he was a visiting fellow at Harvard University's John F. Kennedy School of Government.
 In addition to several faculty and student lectures, McAuliffe hosted a segment entitled "The Making of a Candidate: From Running Campaigns to Running on my Own."

 2009 gubernatorial campaign

 On November 10, 2008, McAuliffe formed an exploratory committee for the Virginia gubernatorial election in 2009.
 According to The Washington Post, he believed he would prevail "because he [could] campaign as a business leader who can bring jobs to Virginia."
 He also cited his ability to raise money for down-ticket Democratic candidates.
-He raised over $7.5 million during the campaign and donated an additional $500,000 to himself.

 In the primary election, he faced two high-profile Democrats, state senator Creigh Deeds, the 2005 Democratic nominee for Attorney General of Virginia, and Brian Moran, a former Virginia House of Delegates Minority Leader.
 On June 9, 2009, McAuliffe placed second with 26% of the vote; Deeds and Moran garnered 50% and 24%, respectively.